From Under the Deck

 They are getting dripped on!

 Generally, lower numbers are older bears.
-The warden in this district once recaptured a bear that was 35 years old.
+The warden in this region once recaptured a bear that was 35 years old.

 What happens when they leave?